ESCOMP/mizuRoute/README.md

 mizuRoute is commonly used in two configurations:

 1. **Stand-alone model**
-   Users provide runoff or lateral inflow time series and a river network to simulate streamflow, river storage, lake/reservoir volume, and related routing diagnostics.
+   Users provide river model forcing time series as well asl a river network to simulate streamflow, river storage, lake/reservoir volume, and related routing diagnostics.
 This is how majorty of users use.
    Please refer to [getting started stand-alone mode](docs/starting_stand-alone_mode.md)

 2. **ESM/land model coupled mode**
    Currently, mizuRoute is coupled to Community Terrestrial Systems Model ([CTSM](https://github.com/ESCOMP/CTSM)), the land-model component of Community Earth System Model([CESM](https://www.cesm.ucar.edu/models)).
 For this use, river model forcing is directly from CTSM.
    Please refer to [getting started CTSM coupled mode](docs/starting_ctsm_couple_mode.md)

-Most new users interested in rive routing applications should begin with [getting started stand-alone mode](docs/starting_stand-alone_mode.md) and [mizuRoute documentation](http://mizuRoute.readthedocs.io/)
+Most new users interested in rive routing applications should begin with [getting started stand-alone mode](docs/starting_stand-alone_mode.md) and [mizuRoute documentation](http://mizuRoute.readthedocs.io/).
 Users interested in coupled Earth system simulations should consult the CESM/CTSM documentation in addition to the mizuRoute documentation.

 ## Community model and contributions